 “Long Distance Relationships Can’t Work”

-So you have your sweetheart, she’s the one, you’re tight with the fam, you’ve been going strong for a decent amount of time, and ending the relationship before entering medical school isn’t an option, but, you got accepted to one school a few hours away from her job.
+So you have your sweetheart, she’s the one, you’re tight with the fam, you’ve been going strong for a decent amount of time.
+Ending the relationship before entering medical school isn’t an option, but — you got accepted to one school a few hours away from her job.
+Can this work?

 I have never been a fan of long distance relationships.
 Personally, my girlfriend lives about two and a half hours away from me, meaning I can’t just call her up and hang for the night if I’ve finished my work early.
 This was a major concern going in, and many people told me that it wasn’t doable.
 Pretty pleased that I didn’t listen to them, because they were dead wrong.